mrasumof/old_blog/_posts/2015-7-23-First-week-at-Metis.md

-A Dictionary, a list, a list of dictionaries, a dictionary of lists of tuples of lists...What the heck is going on???? :)
+A Dictionary, a list, a list of dictionaries, a dictionary of lists of tuples of lists...What the heck is going on???? :relaxed:

-I give this plugin two :+1:!

-:+1!

-:)

-:D